MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 **Power BI**.
 Power BI is a suite of business analytics tools to analyze data for business insights.
 In this architecture, it queries the semantic model stored in Analysis Services.

+### Authentication

 **Azure Active Directory** (Azure AD) authenticates users who connect to the Analysis Services server through Power BI.

 ## Data pipeline

-This reference architecture uses the [WorldWideImporters](/sql/sample/world-wide-importers/wide-world-importers-oltp-database) sample database as data source.
+This reference architecture uses the [WorldWideImporters](/sql/sample/world-wide-importers/wide-world-importers-oltp-database) sample database as a data source.
 The data pipeline has the following stages:

 1. Export the data from SQL Server to flat files (bcp utility).
 2. Copy the flat files to Azure Blob Storage (AzCopy).